eckart/cairo-idris/README.md

 to write them down here as you can google them easily.

 One of the methods described on this page may also work for you http://cairographics.org/download/

+Additionally this project uses the idris SDL2 bindings to render to a window.

 Troubleshooting
 ---------------